Coolest Things to Do in Southeast Wisconsin for Free (or Almost Free)

 Cup O’ Joe Coffee House

 For the price of a cup of coffee, pop into the Cup O’ Joe Coffee House in Twin Lakes WI to reenact scenes from the television show, “Friends.”
-This small town cafe has several rooms and was designed to replicate several recognizable scenes and locations from the Friend’s television series.
+This small town cafe offers homemade soups and sandwiches daily including an amazing pesto grilled cheese.

 Stepping into Cup O’Joe Coffee House is like stepping onto the set of Friends.
-Grab a cup of coffee, reserve a spot on “The Couch,” the actual orange couch from the Central Perk coffee house that was purchased from Warner Brothers,
+Grab a steaming cup of coffee, reserve a spot on “The Couch,” the actual orange couch from the Central Perk coffee house that was purchased from Warner Brothers.
+Photos and memorabilia from the popular show fill the cafe.

 Cup O’ Joe is located about an hour south of Milwaukee. and is open 7 a.m. – 4 p.m. most days with later weekend hours and is closed on Mondays.